mckennalab/FlashFry/README.md

 | Mouse - mm10 | 2:36:53 | 4:36:03 | 2:11:35 |
 | Drophellia melanegaster - BDGP6 | 0:6:33 | 0:10:48 | 0:5:44 |

-2) Secondly, you discover any potential targets within the sequence of interest.
-These are then run against the off-targets database, and an annotated output file is produced.
+2) The next step is to find candidate targets within the fasta sequence of interest.
+The '''--analysis discover''' options handles this.
+The candidates found in the fasta are then run against the off-targets database, and an annotated output file is produced.
+This output file is BED-file compatible, and contains an annotated header section with the chromosomes of the database you ran against (for reference later).

 3) Lastly, you can score this annotated output file.
+This is handled by the --analysis score module.

 # FAQ

 Why seperate the off-target discovery and scoring parts of FlashFry?

-Off-target discovery can have high computational costs for large putitive target sets.
+Off-target discovery can have high computational costs for large putitive target sets (say 10,000 to 100,000s of candidate guides).
 To avoid having to do this step every time you'd like to switch scoring metrics, we thought it was best to split the two stages up.

 Why the does the output file look the way it does?

 We wanted the output to work with common analysis tools such as BEDTools.
-This meant a format like encoded specific details into specific columns, as well as leaving off the traditional header in favor of listing column details in the header section
+This meant a format that encoded specific details into BED-file columns, as well as leaving off the traditional header line in favor of listing column details in the header section.
+It should be